-Land use on the Preserve is currently limited to patrolling of the property by volunteers trained by Ag + Open Space.
-The District also offers approximately 4 public outings a year, led by entities contracted by Ag + Open Space, as well as approximately 6 workdays a year, and 2 trainings a year for people interested in becoming volunteer patrollers on the Preserve.
-Neighboring residents who live along Erland Road and are trained volunteer patrollers may access the Preserve on horse back.
+Land use on the Preserve is currently limited to patrolling of the property by Ag + Open Space staff and consultants and volunteers trained by Ag + Open Space staff, as well as periodic public outings, access by researchers under formal access agreements, and - prior to the finalization of this Management Plan - minor, CEQA-exempt maintenance activities by Ag + Open Space staff and contractors, including road repairs and invasive species management.
+The District offers approximately 6 public outings a year, led by entities contracted by Ag + Open Space, as well as approximately 6 workdays a year, and 2 trainings a year for people interested in becoming volunteer patrollers on the Preserve.
+Neighboring residents who live along Erland Road and are trained volunteer patrollers may access the Preserve on horseback.